wp-plugins/post-type-requirements-checklist/readme.txt

 * initial release

 == Upgrade Notice ==

+= 2.2 =
+Release with new features for maximum allowed number of categories and tags, based on current SEO standards.
+Users are strongly urged to update.

 = 2.0 =
 Major release with new features.
 Users are strongly urged to update.